AtharvaTambat/WnCC-SoC-2022-QML/Week 2.md

 where α is some overall phase factor.

 ## Controlled operations
 'If A is true, then do B'.
-This type of controlled operation is one of the most useful incomputing, both classical and quantum.
+This type of controlled operation is one of the most useful in computing, both classical and quantum.
 A controlled-U operation is a two qubit operation, again with a control and a target qubit.
 If the control qubit is set then U is applied to the target qubit, otherwise the target qubit is left alone.

 <img src="https://user-images.githubusercontent.com/95964330/168092291-f44fe741-8790-47f5-8006-9c175c9a5178.png" width=20% height=320%>